-- Opening the vehicle mechanically using the key and with the ignition off
+- Mechanical opening of the vehicle with the vehicle key

-- Opening a door
+- · Opening a door

 - Opening the bonnet

-- Opening the tailgate
+- · Opening the tailgate

 - Switching on the ignition

 - Movements in the vehicle interior

-- · Undue manipulation of the alarm
+- Undue manipulation of the alarm

-- Battery handling
+- · Battery handling

 The acoustic signals sound and the turn signals flash for approx. 30 seconds.
 This may be repeated up to 10 times depending on the country.